Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • One or more teeth fall out of the mouth

-• Associated with gum disease, tooth decay and trauma
+• Strongly associated with gum disease and trauma

 • Seniors are more likely to have gum disease and tooth decay, increasing the risk of tooth loss